N0z1/N0z1/README.md

 ## Hi there! 👋

-I'm Nassor Y Salim, an EEE Engineering student with a passion for Machine Learning and software development! 🚀 Let's explore the amazing world of technology together!
+I'm Nassor, an EEE Engineering Graduate with a passion for Machine Learning and software development! 🚀 Let's explore the amazing world of technology together!

 ## About Me

-I am currently pursuing my degree in Electrical and Electronics Engineering.
+Ive recently graduate from my masters degree in Electrical and Electronics Engineering with a distinction.
 I am passionate about developing innovative solutions using technology, particularly in the fields of Machine Learning and embedded systems.
-I am proficient in programming languages such as C, Python, and Java, and I enjoy working on projects involving Arduino and circuit design with Altium.
+I am proficient in programming languages such as C, Python, and Java, and I enjoy working on projects involving Hardware and circuit design with Altium and Kicad.

 ## Skills & Technologies